 Collaborators: Matthew Silk, Mike Boots, Darren P. Croft, Richard J. Delahay, Dave Hodgson, Robbie A. McDonald, Nicola Weber

 Bovine tuberculosis, bTB, while rare in most developed nations, continues to be a major animal and human health issue in the UK.
-Control of bTB in the UK is made difficult due to a wildlife reservoir of European badgers (Fig 3b).
-Culling of badger populations has been used to control the spread of bTB to cattle, but has proved unpopular and controversial with the public.
-Quantifying how the unique social organization of the badger populations alters disease dynamics is crucial in the development of successful strategies for controlling the spread of bTB in badgers and onwards transmission to cattle.
+Control of bTB in the UK is made difficult due to a wildlife reservoir of European badgers.
+We are working on quantifying how the unique social organization of the badger populations alters disease dynamics, and h crucial in the development of successful strategies for controlling the spread of bTB in badgers and onwards transmission to cattle.

 The disease consequences of honeybee apiculture intensification.